ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

 //
 // @public
 export function propagateWithDetail<T, TD>(result: Result<T>, detail: TD, successDetail?: TD): DetailedResult<T, TD>;

 // @public
-class RangeOf<T> implements RangeOfProperties<T> {
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver constructor(min?: T, max?: T);
-    check(t: T): 'less' | 'included' | 'greater';
-    // @internal
-    protected _compare(t1: T, t2: T): 'less' | 'equal' | 'greater';
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static createRange<T>(init?: RangeOfProperties<T>): Result<RangeOf<T>>;
-    // @internal
-    protected static _defaultCompare<T>(t1: T, t2: T): 'less' | 'equal' | 'greater';
-    findTransition(t: T): T | undefined;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver format(format: (value: T) => string | undefined, formats?: RangeOfFormats): string | undefined;
-    includes(t: T): boolean;
-    readonly max?: T;
-    readonly min?: T;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static propertiesToString<T>(range: RangeOfProperties<T>, formats?: RangeOfFormats, emptyValue?: T): string | undefined;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver toFormattedProperties(format: (value: T) => string | undefined): RangeOfProperties<string>;
-}

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-//
-// @public
-function rangeOf<T, TC = unknown>(converter: Converter<T, TC>): Converter<RangeOf<T>, TC>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-//
-// @public
-interface RangeOfFormats {
-    // (undocumented)
-    maxOnly: string;
-    // (undocumented)
-    minMax: string;
-    // (undocumented)
-    minOnly: string;
-}

-// @public
-interface RangeOfProperties<T> {
-    // (undocumented)
-    readonly max?: T;
-    // (undocumented)
-    readonly min?: T;
-}

-// @public
-function rangeTypeOf<T, RT extends RangeOf<T>, TC = unknown>(converter: Converter<T, TC>, constructor: (init: RangeOfProperties<T>) => Result<RT>): Converter<RT, TC>;

-// @beta
-function readCsvFileSync(srcPath: string, options?: CsvOptions): Result<unknown>;

-// @public
-function readRecordJarFileSync(srcPath: string, options?: JarRecordParserOptions): Result<JarRecord[]>;

-declare namespace RecordJar {
-    export {
-        parseRecordJarLines,
-        readRecordJarFileSync,
-        JarRecord,
-        JarFieldPicker,
-        JarRecordParserOptions
-    }
-}
-export { RecordJar }

-// @public
 function recordOf<T, TC = undefined, TK extends string = string>(converter: Converter<T, TC>): Converter<Record<TK, T>, TC>;